by Tassanawan Malai |

 For lunch, you can prepare your own Thai food or enjoy delicious local cuisine prepared especially for you.

-This is a wonderful opportunity to spend time with elephants in a safe environment.
+This is a wonderful opportunity to spend time with them in a safe environment.

 Patara Elephant Farm